Pearls of Leuven – Private Walking Tour

 Historical Leuven Town hall

 On Leuven's Grote Markt (Main Market) square, directly across from the enormous St. Peter's Church, stands the town hall, a well-known structure.
 Its beautiful, lace-like architecture is renowned for being constructed in a Brabantine Late Gothic style between 1448 and 1469.
 On the three sides that are visible from the Markt, the Town Hall's three main levels are framed by pointed Gothic windows.
 Behind the gallery parapet, a high roof with four levels of dormers rises.
 There are octagonal turrets at the angles of the roof that have openings that let light enter through.
+(Outside visit)

 Saint Peter's Church